 LAUNCH BUILD RELIABILITY ENGINEER

-The Launch Build Reliability Engineer is the advocate for ensuring we fly the safest and most reliable vehicles possible by promoting efficient and reliable hardware development and operational processes.
-They work from our Launch & Landing complex in Cape Canaveral, FL and partner with Flight Reliability, Launch Reliability, and Launch Operations teams at SpaceX to ensure mission success as we march toward manned spaceflight and Mars colonization.
+The Launch Build Reliability Engineer is the advocate for build quality and mission assurance at the launch site by promoting efficient and reliable operational processes.
+They will partner with Flight Reliability, Launch Reliability, and Launch Operations teams at SpaceX to ensure mission success as SpaceX marches towards manned spaceflight and Mars colonization.